FRC5190/Training/P02/Readme.md

 ![IntelliJ](images/idea2.png?raw=true "IntelliJ")

-Now open the Console on the FRC Driver Station by clicking on the Gear Icon to the right of the Battery Voltage Indicator..
+Now open the Console on the FRC Driver Station by clicking on the Gear Icon to the right of the Battery Voltage Indicator.
 You should see the "Hello World" message printing every 5 seconds.

 ![Console](images/console.png?raw=true "Console")